venu-webdev/recipeSearch/README.md

 - Search for the recipes with the available ingredients.
 - Provides the various ingredients and the preparation steps
+- Build on top of REACT.JS, TAILWINDCSS, NODEJS, EXPRESSJS
 - simple UI

 # Supporting Screenshot